Making cookies is something that most people who bake like to do, and it can be really fun to bake some and share them with your family.

 This means that cornstarch is a very good ingredient when you want to bake chewy cookies.
 Certain types of cookies are meant to be very chewy, and cornstarch is a common ingredient in those.

-Of course, not all cookie recipes call for cornstarch.
+Yet, not all cookie recipes call for cornstarch.
 Only specific types of cookies utilize it as an ingredient.

 If you want to get the best results when baking cookies, it’s always recommended to use the suggested ingredients.
 That being said, you can try to come up with your own cookie recipes that use cornstarch.